inbo/data-publication/datasets/zomerganzen-events/metadata.md

 ## Taxonomic coverage

-All 14 species (and some subspecies and hybrids) in this dataset belong to the waterfowl family Anatidae.
+All 20 species (and some subspecies and hybrids) in this dataset belong to the waterfowl family Anatidae.
 84% of the occurrences are swans and true geese (subfamily Anserinae).
-The taxon "Invasieve zomergans" is applied to individuals that may have been subject of a management action (e.g. "egg pricking"), but where the specific species was unknown.
+Some individuals were not identified to species (e.g. unknown hybrids, eggs).

 ### Taxonomic ranks